Tulsi Gabbard’s history with Russia is even more concerning than you think

 "President Putin says it’s not Russia.
 I don’t see any reason why it would be," he replied.

-Larry Pfeiffer, the director of George Mason University’s Hayden Center for Intelligence, Policy, and International Security, said Gabbard’s apparent susceptibility to foreign disinformation and her affinity for strongmen will give pause to American allies with whom the United States routinely shares intelligence on common threats.
+Larry Pfeiffer, the director of George Mason University’s Hayden Center for Intelligence, Policy, and International Security, said Gabbard’s apparent susceptibility to foreign disinformation and her affinity for strongmen will give pause to American allies with whom the US routinely shares intelligence on common threats.

 “I think they wouldn’t feel like they’ve got an American confidant that they can deal with on a mature level,” he said.
 “I can guarantee you that the foreign intelligence services of Europe, including the Brits, are all having little side conversations right now about … what is this going to mean, and how are we going to operate, and what are we going to do now.”

-The former US intelligence veteran also said Gabbard’s record of spreading foreign talking points calls into question whether she’d be able to carry out the DNI’s important responsibility of briefing the president on threats to the nation.
+The former US intelligence veteran also said Gabbard’s record of spreading foreign talking points calls into question whether she will be able to carry out the DNI’s important responsibility of briefing the president on threats to the nation.

 He told The Independent: “Somebody like Tulsi Gabbard, you look at her long history of statements that seem to come out of the Kremlin’s notebook, her propensity to be influenced by their viewpoint – [it] raises questions as to whether she has the ability to present the intel community’s perspective as it is, or is she going to be one who’s going to want to discount it, influence it, color and change it, or ignore it and just present her own view?

-Trump’s selection of the ex-Hawaii congresswoman could be a problem for the senators tasked with confirming her on several different levels.
+Trump’s selection of the former Hawaii congresswoman could be a problem for the senators tasked with confirming her, on several different levels.
 For one, the position is unique among cabinet agencies in that there are strict requirements for who can serve in the director’s role.

-The text of the 2004 law which established the ODNI in the wake of the September 11, 2024 terror attacks on New York and Washington and the intelligence community’s failures leading up to the US invasion of Iraq specifically states that any person who serves in the DNI job “shall have extensive national security expertise.”
+The text of the 2004 law which established the Office of the Director of National Intelligence in the wake of the 9/11 terror attacks on New York and Washington and the intelligence community’s failures leading up to the US invasion of Iraq, specifically states that any person who serves in the DNI job “shall have extensive national security expertise.”

-The first person to serve as DNI, Ambassador John Negroponte, was a widely respected foreign service veteran who’d served as the top US diplomat in Iraq, Mexico, Honduras and the Philippines, as the country’s ambassador to the United Nations, and as a deputy national security adviser during the Reagan administration.
+The first person to serve as DNI, John Negroponte, was a widely respected foreign service veteran who had served as US ambassador to Iraq, Mexico, Honduras and the Philippines, as the country’s ambassador to the United Nations, and as a deputy national security adviser during the Reagan administration.
 The next three people to hold the office were flag-rank military officers with significant intelligence experience.

-Pfeiffer, a three-decade American intelligence veteran who once ran the White House Situation Room and served as chief of staff to then-CIA director General Michael Hayden, told The Independent that Gabbard’s experience in the House and her military service, while admirable, doesn’t match what was envisioned by the authors of the 2004 law which established the office.
+Pfeiffer, a US intelligence veteran of three decades’ standing who once ran the White House Situation Room and served as chief of staff to then-CIA director General Michael Hayden, told The Independent that Gabbard’s experience in the House and her military service, while admirable, do not match the standards envisioned by the authors of the 2004 law which established the office.

 “That’s national security experience … but she was a freaking military cop … operating at a largely tactical level, not that strategic, long-term national security perspective that one would expect,” he said.